-Lenovo intelligent Computing Orchestration (LiCO)Product Guide
+Lenovo Intelligent Computing Orchestration (LiCO)Product Guide

 This product guide provides essential presales information to understand LiCO and its key features, specifications and compatibility.
 This guide is intended for technical specialists, sales specialists, sales engineers, IT architects, and other IT professionals who want to learn more about LiCO and consider its use in HPC solutions.

-Changes in the August 7 update:
+Changes in the December 15, 2020 update: